Advanced Swine Production

 The Advanced Swine Production program is available for study through distance education.

-If you have been accepted into the program, you can register and pay for your course online through MyACC—refer to your acceptance email which details the steps to register and pay.
-Or select your course, complete the Registration Form and email it to registration@assiniboine.net.
+If you have been accepted into the program, you can register and pay for your course by completing the registration form.
 Please ensure you include the course number, course name and start date you wish to add (see Courses and Costs tab for the full list of courses and course numbers).

-Courses are offered quarterly beginning the 1st of month in July, October, January and April.
+Courses are offered quarterly beginning the 1st of month in April, July, October, January.
 You have either three or five months to complete the course from the start date of the course, depending on the number of credit hours.
 The deadline to register is the 20th of the prior month; however, you can register at any time.
+Refer to the program calendar for registration deadlines.
 A minimum of three students is required to proceed with a course.

 Please ensure that you review our academic policies, including policy A20: Registering, Adding and Dropping Courses, which explains the refund policy for distance education courses; and A10: Maintaining Active Student Status, which details how often you need to complete a course to remain active in your program.
 You have five years to complete a program.